Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 ### PDF form fields accessible
 Filled form fields will still be accessible after render.
 This means that anybody can edit their content which is not best practise.
 To "close" form fields an additional step called "flattening" is necessary which currently is not supported by the module.
 A future is in consideration though (see Roadmap below).

+### Supported PDF fields
+Currently the following PDF field types are supported:
+- Textfield: Insert text as one line or also as multiline (option multline for textfield has to be active)
+- Checkbox: Insert a value that is true or false to tick or untick the checkbox.

 ### Supported Action Tags
 Currently the following Action Tags are supported:
 - @TODAY: returns date in format "d.m.Y"